What should you do if you suspect your family member or your child is suicidal?

 Explore and cultivate your child’s interests and talents, which may help broaden their horizons and social network

-Let your child put his/her strengths into action and set clear and attainable goals
+Let your child put his/her strengths into action, and set their own goals

 - Understanding mental illness